Financial Literacy Starts With a Decision

-Both of these programs start with basics.
+Both of these programs start with the essentials.
 There’s really no reason to understand markets or derivatives if you can’t budget and save money.
-It’s not glamorous, but it’s reality.
+It’s not glamorous, but it’s the reality.

 No matter where you stand, it really comes down to one thing: To become financially literate, you simply have to decide to do so.
 Decide to be master of your finances rather than letting your finances master you.
 Then — from wherever you are — consider the monetary ramifications of the decisions you make.
 Use websites like CentSai and MyMoney.gov to help on your journey to financial literacy.